 Transition to Modern Architectural Education

 The evolution of architectural education in India saw a significant transformation with the inception of the first architecture schools and the infusion of Western architectural concepts.
 Notably, architecture institutions in key cities like New Delhi and Bombay were instrumental in revolutionizing the architectural education landscape in India.
+Among these, the Delhi school, specifically the School of Planning and Architecture (SPA Delhi), has played a pivotal role in advancing architectural and planning education through its comprehensive programs, state-of-the-art infrastructure, and national ranking.
+Many of these institutions were established or influenced by prominent architects, whose vision and expertise have left a lasting impact on the field and contributed to the prestige of architectural education in India.
 The educational framework transitioned towards a structured and formal methodology, encompassing Western architectural ideologies and design fundamentals.
 This shift not only modernized architectural education but also paved the way for the professional growth of architects in India.

 The curriculum revamp encompassed a broad spectrum of subjects ranging from architectural history, design principles, construction techniques, to sustainable practices.
 Students were exposed to a diverse range of architectural styles and philosophies, enabling them to develop a well-rounded understanding of the field.
 Practical training and hands-on experience became integral components of architectural education, bridging the gap between theoretical knowledge and practical application.